EIBOR explained: how the UAE's benchmark rate affects your mortgage payment

 The bottom line

-EIBOR is 3.69% right now.
-Your bank's margin is probably between 1.25% and 2.5%.
+The 3-month EIBOR is 3.91%.
+Your bank's margin is probably between 1.00% and 1.99%.
 Added together, that is your mortgage rate.
-On a AED 1.6 million loan over 25 years, every 1% move in EIBOR shifts your monthly payment by AED 917.
-The rate follows the Fed because of the dollar peg, it peaked at 5.5% in 2023, crashed to 0.2% during COVID, and sits roughly in the middle today.
+On a AED 1.6 million loan over 25 years, a 1 point move shifts the payment by AED 928 down or AED 974 up.
+The rate follows the Fed because of the dollar peg: it peaked at 5.5% in 2023, fell to 0.2% during COVID, and sits roughly in the middle today.

 If you are on a variable rate, check when your next reset date is and know what EIBOR is doing.
-If you are taking a new mortgage, compare the fixed rate options against the current variable cost.
-The gap right now favours fixed rates, with NBF offering 3.25% against a variable rate of 5.19% or higher.
+If you are taking a new mortgage, compare the fixed options against the current variable cost.
+The gap favours fixed right now: 3.75% at Sharjah Islamic and 3.89% at Emirates NBD against a variable rate of 5.41% or higher.
 That will not always be the case.

-Start with the rate comparison page to see all 55+ products from 12+ banks, or use the calculator to model what a rate change means for your specific loan.
-And if you want the EIBOR rate delivered to your screen daily, bookmark our tracker.
-Today's 3-month EIBOR: 3.69% (CBUAE, 25 March 2026).
+Start with the rate comparison page to see products from major UAE banks, or use the calculator to model what a rate change means for your specific loan.
+And if you want the EIBOR rate on your screen, bookmark our tracker.
+The 3-month EIBOR on the current reference table: 3.91% (3 August 2026).

 Ready to find your rate?